What is stress?

-Therefore, is a vital reaction of our organism to cope with everything around us, this involve our emotions as well.
+Therefore, it is a vital reaction of our organism to cope with everything around us – this involves our emotions as well.

-Depending on how powerful the stressor is (stimulus which cause the stress) and how long the stress reaction will last.
+Depending on how powerful the stressor is (stimulus which causes the stress) and how long the stress reaction lasts.

 Can we draw a target level for everyone?

-No, we can’t, each one of us depending on inherits and acquired amount of adaption energy can have a higher or lower level of adaption to the stress.
+No, we can’t because each one of us – depending on inherits and acquired amount of adaption energy – may have a higher or lower level of adaption to the stress.

 GENERAL ADAPTION SYNDROME(GAS):

-The scientist Hans Selye was the first person to describe GAS, which is a three-stage process that the body goes through when it is exposed to stress.
+The scientist Hans Selye was the first person to describe GAS, as a three-stage process that the body goes through when it is exposed to stress.

-1)ALARM REACTION: Through the activation of the sympathetic system and the release of stress hormone such as Cortisol and Adrenalin, this reaction prepares a person to respond to the stressor they are experiencing.
+1)Alarm reaction: Through the activation of the sympathetic system and the release of stress hormones such as Cortisol and Adrenalin.
+This reaction prepares a person to respond to the stressor they are experiencing.
 This is often known as a “fight or flight” response.

-2) RESISTANCE STAGE: The resistance stage appears when the body is exposed to the stress for a longer amount of time.
-The body try to counteract activating the parasympathetic system and trying to adapt to the stressful condition.
+2) Resistance stage: The resistance stage appears when the body is exposed to the stress for a longer amount of time.
+The body tries to counteract activating the parasympathetic system and trying to adapt to the stressful condition.

 Symptoms of the Exhaustion stage: